peterBlenkharn/Physics-Exam-Maon/Assets/Exam - A/TASKS.md

 the next one, and come back — most tasks have only weak dependencies on earlier ones (see `README.md` for the dependency list).

+Partial marks WILL be awarded for clear attempts that do not compile but demonstrate some understanding, including where students have written comments in the task body to indicate their understanding of the problem and/or potential solution.

 ---

 ## TASK 1 — `BezierRail.cs` — Evaluate B(t)